LSSTDESC/imSim/README.md

                         created and saved to that filename.
   --image_path IMAGE_PATH
-                        search path for FITS postage stamp images.This will be prepended to any existing IMSIM_IMAGE_PATHenvironment
+                        search path for FITS postage stamp images.This will be prepended to any existing IMSIM_IMAGE_PATH environment
-                        variable, for which $CWD is included bydefault.
+                        variable, for which $CWD is included by default.
 ```

 ## Release Status